How Many Cups Of Rice For 10 People? (Cooked And Uncooked)

 most popular types of rice

-That is why different strains require different measures, rice to water ratio, and cooking processes.
+That is why different strains require different measures, rice-to-water ratio, and cooking processes.

 1. Long Grain White Rice

-Long grain white rice stands out due to its relatively low starch content, which means that—if cooked properly—it should be dry, fluffy, and not sticky at all.
+Long-grain white rice stands out due to its relatively low starch content, which means that—if cooked properly—it should be dry, fluffy, and not sticky at all.
 It is excellent to enjoy as a side dish, but it’s not suitable for risotto, paella, or sushi.

 Cooking long-grain white rice requires a 2:1 liquid-to-rice ratio.
 This means that you’ll need two parts of water or liquid per every single part of rice—for example, each cup of rice (200 g) will require two cups of water (473 ml) to cook.